fhelwanger/eslint-config-fhelwanger/README.md

 ```

 It'll export all the ES6 + React rules.
-If you want just ES6 or ES5, you can extend "fhelwanger/es6" or "fhelwanger/base".
+If you want just ES6 or ES5, you can extend `"fhelwanger/es6"` or `"fhelwanger/base"`.
-In these cases, there is no need to install eslint-plugin-react.
+In these cases, there is no need to install `eslint-plugin-react`.

 ## Thanks